donatelucas/planner/README.md

 - [ ] Pagination (weekly / monthly)
 - [ ] Alarm set up
 - [ ] Mobile improvements
-- [ ] Discretion method (press Shift+H to hide visibility of cells)
+- [ ] Discretion method (press Shift+H to hide visibility of all cells)
 - [ ] Priority Cell.
-Change priority to a cell with a different style.
+Change priority to a cell with a different style color/other
+- [ ] Types of pagination (just lines for writing, or mixed types)

 ## Author